 11. Rehired Retiree Reporting

-All state agencies are required to submit rehired retiree data to the retirement system.
-Any rehired retirees contracted or on an employer’s payroll are reported either through FTP (file upload) or manually entered on the Employer Reporting portal.
+All state agencies are required to submit Rehired Retiree data to ERSGA.
+Any Rehired Retirees contracted or on an Employer’s payroll are reported either through FTP (file upload) or manually entered on the Employer Reporting portal.

-Files and reports are due the 5th of each month.
+Files and reports are due on the 5th of each month.